10 Fun Things to Do in Yangon, Myanmar (in 2017)

-8) Savor Burmese Food
+8) Enjoy Burmese Food

 In my opinion, one of the best ways to experience a new place is by eating the local food.
-Startingg from breakfast to midnight snack – my food experience in Yangon is one that I’d LOVE to repeat.
-If you are a sucker for curries like I am, especially Thai and Indian – you’re gonna LOVE Burmese food.
+Starting from breakfast to midnight snack – my food experience in Yangon is one that I’d love to repeat.
+If you are a sucker for curries like I am, especially Thai and Indian – you’re gonna love Burmese food.
 Everything here is a mix of these two cuisines with a few Chinese influences.
 My first meal here was boiled rice seasoned with a few herbs, peanuts, onion, garlic and chilies and I loved it.
 It reminded me of Indian snack – bhel puri.
 Over the next few days, I had different varieties of noodles, salads, curries, soups and loved them all!
 I never had a single bad meal in Yangon.
 We were served a massive traditional Burmese breakfast at the hostel where we stayed, and I always finished everything on my plate.

 Tip: If you’re not used to Asian street food, then please start slow with street food in Yangon to let your stomach prepare itself.

 Although it’s a little smaller in size as compared to Inya lake, it’s definitely worth a visit because it offers stunning views of the nearby Shwedagon Pagoda, from where its walking distance.
 The best time to visit it in the dark when everything lights up.
 Unlike what we had read in the guidebooks, there’s no entry fee (or maybe we missed it) and it has a few lake side restaurants as well (a little more expensive than Inya lake).
 Another interesting feature of this lake complex is that it features Karaweik Hall, a palace like landmark that appears to be floating in the water.